Qwik-Spanish/qwik-atlas/README.md

-This project is using Qwik with [QwikCity](https://qwik.builder.io/qwikcity/overview/).
-QwikCity is just an extra set of tools on top of Qwik to make it easier to build a full site, including directory-based routing, layouts, and more.

 # Connect to mongodb or atlas with Qwik

-This is the basic Qwik app starter with mongoDB/Atlas added.
+This is the basic Qwik app starter with mongoDB/Atlas added as an example of using mongo/atlas with Qwik.

 Db file file is

 ```
 src/util/db.ts
 ```

+This file sets up the intial connection and then caches it so that you're not reconnecting all the time.

 Example files are